TheKxa/DEC-to-BIN/README.md

 This is a simple cpp program converting decimal to binary.
-The standard output text is in polish.
+The standard output text is in Polish.